-The following absences count against the Ten-Day Absence Rule:
+The following absences count against the Ten Day Absence Rule:

-- Illness: This is an absence involving students who stay at home due to an illness; however, they do not have a medical verification slip (A). - Cultural Activities: This is an absence involving students who are excused from school by their parent/guardian to participate in non-school related cultural activities (A).
-(Any further absences after 3 days will count against the ten-day rule). - Weather: This absence involves students whose parents feel it is unsafe for their children to come to school due to weather related issues (A).
+Illness: This is an absence involving students who stay at home due to an illness; however, they do not have a medical verification slip (A).

+Cultural Activities: This is an absence involving students who are excused from school by their parent/guardian to participate in non-school related cultural activities (A).

+Weather: This absence involves students whose parents feel it is unsafe for their children to come to school due to weather related issues (A).

-The following absences do not count against the Ten-Day Absence Rule:
+The following absences do not count against the Ten Day Absence Rule:

-- School Related: This is an absence involving participation in school sponsored activities away from school.
-Students under school sponsorship are automatically excused and have full make-up privileges (SR). - Medical Absence: Absences caused by a student's medical or dental treatment or emergency illnesses are considered medical absences.
+School Related: This is an absence involving participation in school sponsored activities away from school.
+Students under school sponsorship are automatically excused and have full make-up privileges (SR).

+Medical Absence: Absences caused by a student's medical or dental treatment or emergency illnesses are considered medical absences.
 These absences must be verified in writing by an attending physician, physician's assistant, nurse or community health nurse and be provided to the building secretary or attendance clerk (MA).

-- Special Circumstances: This class of absences are the result of: a death of an extended family member (student's parent, legal guardian, brother, sister, aunt, uncle, and grandparent), or circumstances beyond the control of the student, hospitalization of extended family, other family emergencies.
+Special Circumstances: This class of absence may be the result of a death of an extended family member (student's parent, legal guardian, brother, sister, aunt, uncle, and grandparent).
+Special circumstances may also include hospitalization of extended family or other family emergencies.
 Verified special circumstances will result in excused absences and full make up privileges.
-Consideration for a special circumstance absence is determined at the discretion of the building principal (SC). - Cultural Activities: This is an absence involving students who are excused from school by their parent/guardian to participate in non-school related cultural activities (A).
-(3 days a year only)
+Length of special circumstance absence determined at the discretion of the building principal (SC).

-All absences have makeup privileges for the student class work.
+All absences have make up privileges for the student class work.
 Students will receive 2 days to make up the class work for each day absent.
 Special considerations will be made for those students who have lengthy extended absences as provided through the Office of the Principal.